jxxcarlson/elm-lisp/README.md

 3
 ```

-This repl program uses the code in `./src/Repl` following the outline
+The repl program uses the code in `./src/Repl` following the outline
 described in the Medium article [Elm as BlackBox](https://medium.com/@jxxcarlson/running-elm-as-a-blackbox-b1930592054b).
-One uses the `Platform.Worker` program in `Repl.Main` to communicate with the
+The idea is to use the `Platform.Worker` program in `Repl.Main` to communicate with the
 terminal via `node.js`.